 Business mediation

-When is business conflict mediation relevant to you?
+When is business mediation relevant for you?

 • Tensions or disagreements within a family business that threaten its survival, such as succession within the family.